syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-free-text-callout-annotation.md

 ## Detecting the resize of free text callout annotations

-The resize of free text callout annotations can be detected using the `FreeTextCalloutAnnotationResized` event.
+The resizing of the free text callout annotations can be detected using the `FreeTextCalloutAnnotationResized` event.
 The property values before and after the change can be obtained using the [`FreeTextCalloutAnnotationResizedEventArgs`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.FreeTextCalloutAnnotationResizedEventArgs.html) parameter of the event’s handler.

 {% highlight c# %}